+You're in a pinch, need some extra cash, and you need it quickly.
 With careful planning and resourcefulness, you can find the funds you need—without hurting your long-term financial situation.

-To obtain the money you need, start by looking at your savings.
+First things first, start by looking at your savings.
 “The biggest thing that I talk to my clients about is the importance of emergency savings to cover those cash crunches when things happen,” says Sophia Bera, CFP® and founder of Gen Y Planning, a financial planning firm based in Minneapolis, Minn., geared toward people in their 20s and 30s.

 1. Trim the fat from your spending